Vienna Convention on Road Traffic: International Driving Permit

 The Vienna Convention on Road Traffic is the newest of three conventions that governs International Driving Permits.
 The other two are the 1926 Paris International Convention relative to Motor Traffic and the 1949 Geneva Convention on Road Traffic.
-When a state is contracting to more than one convention, the newest one terminate and replace previous ones in relation between those states.
+When a state is contracting to more than one convention, the newest one terminates and replaces previous ones in relations between those states.

 The main regulations about driving licences are in Annex 6 (domestic driving permit) and Annex 7 (International Driving Permit).
 The currently active version of those is in force in each contracting party since no later than 29 March 2011 (Article 43).
 According to the 1968 Vienna Convention, an IDP must have an expiration date of no more than three years from its issue date or until the expiration date of national driving permit, whichever is earlier, and it is valid for a period of one year upon the arrival in the foreign country.

 Article 41 of the convention describes requirements for driving licences.
 Key of those are: